Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 The edit button is only available on the post page if the user is the author of the post - yes

-When the edit button is clicked, the user is redirected to the 'Edit location Post' page - yes
+When the edit button is clicked, the user is redirected to the 'Edit Location Post' page - yes

-Check that the fields are auto filled with the information from the post that the user wants to edit - yes Again if any field is deleted from a required field a warning is given to the user.
+Check that the fields are auto filled with the information from the post that the user wants to edit - yes.
+Again, if any field is deleted from a required field a warning is given to the user.

 ![edit post warning](/documentation/testing/edit_post_warn.png)

 When edit is clicked the user should be redirected to the posts page - yes

-The post should be visible on the posts page with the fields that were edited changed.
+The post should be visible on the posts page with the fields that were edited changed - yes

 ![edit check](/documentation/testing/edit_check.png)